 • Average Home Value: $907,500

-• Great for: Families, outdoor activities, nightlife, diversity, commuting
+• Great for: Families, outdoor enthusiasts, nightlife, diversity, commuters

-• Transportation: Served by Capitol South and Eastern Market metro stations on the Orange, Silver, and Blue lines
+• Nearest Metro: Capitol South and Eastern Market (Orange, Silver, Blue lines)

 Mount Pleasant